saiyaman28/WebApp-ECommerce-delFonso/README.md

 13. You can now use the website.

 ## Database Schema
-Under the former database, it composes 3 tables (1 only in repos file presently) which are “Products”, “Customers” & “Orders”.
+Under this project's database, it composes 3 tables (1 only in repos file presently) which are “Products”, “Customers” & “Orders”.